 A growing number of Church of Christ congregations have, after closely studying scripture, lifted their prohibition on women speaking in the worship assembly and teaching adult Sunday School.

-Over half of the Church of Christ-affiliated colleges have also changed to allow women to speak in their worship services.
+Over half of the Church of Christ-affiliated colleges have changed to allow women to speak in their worship services.

+A list of gender-inclusive Churches of Christ is maintained by Wiley Clarkson at Where the Spirit Leads.
 Several congregations making this change published resources—videos of classes, sermons, Q&A sessions, and announcements, manuscripts discussing scripture, reference lists, decision statements, etc.—reflecting their scripture study.

 10 Examples of Congregations Making This Change